 van Minnen, J., Kunseler, E., Harley, M., Klostermann, J. and Ligtvoet, W. (2015) Ontwerp voor een Nationale Adaptatiemonitor.
 PBL rapport nr 1640. http://www.pbl.nl/sites/default/files/cms/publicaties/PBL-2015-Ontwerp-voor-een-nationale-adaptatiemonitor-1640.pdf

-Following the priority subjects in the new NAS which is going to be sent to the Parliament in 2017, stakeholders from all relevant sectors are involved in elaborating response and implementing actions.
+Following the priority subjects in the new NAS which has been sent to the Parliament in December 2016, stakeholders from all relevant sectors are involved in elaborating response and implementing actions.
 In 2016 three national workshops were organised.
 Also the national climate summit, organised by the Ministry of Infrastructure and Environment in October 2016, was used to consult different government levels, civil society organisations and the private sector with regard to the new NAS.
 Also actions were identified with regard to climate adaptation.

 As part of the Delta Program ‘Spatial Adaptation’ in 2015 an engagement programme has been set up to stimulate regional and local policy makers, institutes and businesses to create climate proof and water resilient cities by 2020.
 The engagement programme focusses on capacity building and mainstreaming of spatial adaptation.
 Another example of a climate adaptation program is the ‘natural climate buffers', that aims to contribute to climate-proofing the Netherlands by capitalising on the adaptive capacity of natural systems and that looks for opportunities to combine functions and realise co-benefits for nature and other functions together with, for example, flood safety.
 Case examples have been initiated for different landscape types.